berryde/wherenext/README.md

-# Where in the world
+# county-mapper

-A web application for finding great cities to live in based on a wide range of social, economic, political and environmental factors.
+A web application for finding great US counties to live in based on a wide range of social, economic and environmental factors.

-This application uses climate data from Wikipedia, factors from the [Human Freedom Index](https://www.cato.org/human-freedom-index/2022) and quality-of-life data from Teleport.